-1 WreckWatch is available from vuphone.googlecode.com.
+&lt;sup>1WreckWatch is available from vuphone.googlecode.

-Fig. 1: WreckWatch Operation
+Figure 1: WreckWatch Operation

-To detect traffic accidents accurately, WreckWatch runs continuously as a background service and continuously consumes a great deal of accelerometer and GPS data.
+To detect traffic accidents accurately, Wreck-Watch runs continuously as a background service and continuously consumes a great deal of accelerometer and GPS data.
 The application must therefore be conservative in its power consumption.
-If not designed properly, WreckWatch can significantly decrease smartphone battery life.
+If not designed properly, WreckWatch can decrease smartphone battery life significantly.

-4 Challenges of Designing Power Conscious Mobile Applications
+3 Challenges of Designing Power Conscious Mobile Applications

-This section describes the challenges associated with developing power-aware mobile software, such as the WreckWatch application described in Section 3.
+This section describes the challenges associated with developing power-aware mobile software, such as the WreckWatch application described in Section 2.
 High-level mobile application development SDKs, such as Google Android or Apple iPhone, simplify mobile application development, but do not simplify power consumption prediction during application design.
-In fact, the abstractions present in these SDKs make it hard for developers to understand the power implications of software architecture decisions until their designs have been implemented [20], as described in Section 4.1.
-Interaction with sensors, such as accelerometers or GPS receivers and network interaction, can also result in a significant amount of power consumption, as described in Sections 4.2 and 4.3.
+In fact, the abstractions present in these SDKs make it hard for developers to understand the power implications of software architecture decisions until their designs have been implemented (Parikh et al., 2002), as described in Section 3.1.
+Interaction with sensors, such as accelerometers or GPS receivers and network interaction, can also result in a significant amount of power consumption, as described in Sections 3.2 and 3.3.

-4.1 Challenge 1: Accurately Predicting Power Consumption of Framework API Calls
+3.1 Challenge 1: Accurately Predicting Power Consumption of Framework API Calls